 The Texas Department of Criminal Justice's - Community Justice Assistance Division (TDCJ-CJAD) provides funding and oversight of community supervision, or adult probation, in Texas.
-Offenders on community supervision ærve their sentence in the community, rather than in prison.
+Offenders on community supervision serve their sentence in the community, rather than in prison.
 The statutory basis for community supervision is contained in Article 42.12 of the Texas Code of Criminal Procedure.
 TDCJ-CJAD does not work directly with offenders; rather, it works with the community supervision and corrections departments (CSCDs), which supervise the offenders.
 There are 121 CSCDs in Texas, organized within judicial districts, serving 254 counties.
 CSCDs supervise and rehabilitate offenders who are sentenced to community supervision by local courts.

 While CSCDs receive funding from TDCJ-CJAD, they are not a part of the division.
-They are organized within local judicial districts, from which they receive office space, equipment, and other forms of support, and work for the judicial district of which they are a part.
+They are organized within, and work for, local judicial districts from which they receive office space, equipment, and other forms of support.
 TDCJ-CJAD distributes state funds to CSCDs based on appropriations by the Texas Legislature and provides almost 60 percent of their operating budgets.
-CSCDs receive additional funds by collecting court-ordered fees from offenders.
+CSCDs receive additional funds through the collection of court-ordered fees from offenders.

 A CSCD applies for state funding by submitting a community justice plan (CJP) to TDCJ-CJAD.
 The CJP outlines a CSCD's existing programs and services and may request funding for new programs and services.
 As a mandate of the Texas Legislature, the CJP is subject to approval by district judges and a community justice council.
 To decide which programs to fund, TDCJ-CJAD considers how well the program will meet offenders' needs and what other funding the departments already receive.
 TDCJ-CJAD allocates Basic Supervision and Community Corrections Program funds over a two-year period according to specific formulas and categories.
 Diversion Program and Treatment Alternatives to Incarceration Program funds are awarded to select CSCDs through a competitive bid process.
-Four types of state funding available are listed below:
+The four types of state funding available are: